 Long story short, you have to wake up absurdly early.

 So we did.
 We rolled out of bed at 4:00am and were on the road by 4:30 for our 1.5 hour drive to Brainard Lake Recreation Area.
 This is an extremely popular place due to its proximity to Denver, relatively short and easy hikes, and six beautiful lakes.

 When we arrived at the entrance gate at 6:05am, the Long Lake Trailhead lot was already full.
-We parked at Mitchell Lake at 6:15am, but by the time we ate breakfast and got on the trail at 6:40am, it was pretty close to full.
+We parked at the Mitchell Lake Trailhead at 6:15am, but by the time we ate breakfast and got on the trail at 6:40am it was pretty close to full.
 I’m guessing it filled by 7:00am.

-But I’m getting ahead of myself, because on the way up to the parking lot we made an unexpected stop along the road at Brainard Lake because there were 7 moose standing in the lake.
-With the sunrise painting the mountains pink, it was quite the amazing start to our day, and made our 4:00am wakeup call 100% worth it!
+But I’m getting ahead of myself, because on the way to the parking lot we made an unexpected stop at Brainard Lake because there were 7 moose standing in the lake.
+With the sunrise painting the mountains pink, it was quite the amazing start to our day and made our 4:00am wakeup call 100% worth it!

-We were on the trail to Mitchell and Blue Lakes by 6:40am, which – at the time – was probably the earliest I’d ever been on a trail in my life.
-The trail leads through forests, small flower-filled clearings, and across a stream before entering the Indian Peaks Wilderness and arriving at Mitchell Lake just 1 mile (1.6 km) from the trailhead.
+We were on the Mitchell Lake trail by 6:40am, which – at the time – was probably the earliest I’d ever been on a trail in my life.
+The trail leads through the forest, past small flower-filled clearings, and across a stream before entering the Indian Peaks Wilderness and arriving at Mitchell Lake just 1 mile (1.6 km) from the trailhead.

 Alongside two of these ponds, munching on willows, were 4 more moose!
 And on the way back down, we saw another moose in a different area, bringing our total for the day to 12!
 I only had my iPhone with me, though, so I unfortunately don’t have any good photos.